 TACOMA, WASH.
 (March.
-2, 2020) — Jared Wright ‘14 arrived at PLU eager to engage in community work and excited to study social justice.
+2, 2020) — Jared Wright ‘14, political science and global studies double major, arrived at PLU eager to engage in community work and excited to study social justice.
 He didn’t have specific plans and didn’t know what it would all look like, but he can clearly remember the excitement he felt sitting in his first few classes.

 “Professors were encouraging students to expand our worldviews, take all sorts of different prospectives into account, and challenge what we previously held to be true,” he says.
 “I was into it from the start.”

 Wright has successfully embarked on a career at the nexus of the two driving interests with which he arrived at PLU.
 After graduating magnum cum laude six years ago, he’s worked for an education foundation and an environmental advocacy organization, and now serves as a coordinator of Lutheran Community Services Northwest’s refugee resettlement program.

 “Looking back at my four years at PLU, it all makes sense,” Wright says.
 “I’m really grateful for my PLU experience because I feel like it truly did prepare me for the work I do now that is rooted in social justice and community.”

 Wright will be returning to PLU this week for the 9th Biennial Wang Center Symposium.
 He and four other alumni will discuss “Conflict, Peacebuilding, and the Ethics of Discourse” in a panel moderated by University Pastor Jen Rude on Thursday, March 5 at 3:45 in the Scandinavian Cultural Center.

 What is Lutheran Community Services Northwest and can you share a bit about your program, in particular?